juliays/ControlPLaneStarterKit/monitoring/scenario-based/README.md

 -      }
 -    },
 ```
 in applicationinsights.json.
-It will mess up the root span ParentId and make the dashboard stop working.
+This will create ghost parentIds that mess up the dependency query.

-SERVICE_VERSION, SERVICE_ENVIRONMENT and APP_RESOURCE_GROUP are environment variables that can be set in terraform scripts.
+SERVICE_VERSION, SERVICE_ENVIRONMENT and APP_RESOURCE_GROUP are environment variables that can be set in deployment scripts.

-1. Start DPS Lite by adding "-javaagent:/app/agent.jar" to "java" command. e.g.
+1. Start application by adding "-javaagent:/app/agent.jar" to "java" command. e.g.

 ```bash